Muhad33/vsdRiscvSoc/Task2/README.md

 ### 🎯 Objective

-Manually decode at least 5 RISC‑V integer instructions from .s or .objdump output The detailed instruction decoding for all programs can be found here:
+Manually decode at least 5 RISC‑V integer instructions from .s or .objdump output.
+The detailed instruction decoding for all programs can be found here:
 ➡️ [Instruction Decoding File](Task2/instruction_decoding.md)